 So I picked up a book called THE FIRST 50 PAGES by Jeff Gerke the other day because, well, I have a book buying problem.
 (TBR pile is 68 at last count and I KNOW I’ve gotten a ton more books since then)

 Anyways, I wanted to share some advice he gives that to me seemed pretty golden.

 Think of your book as a movie.
 Telling is anything you write that THE CAMERA DOES NOT SEE.

 I know how we writers are.
 We feel like the reader needs to know all the back story to really understand what we are trying to write….the ins and outs of the plot, the history and texture of the worlds and characters we have created so lovingly.

 They don’t.
-They don’t need to know anything that doesn’t […]
+They don’t need to know anything that doesn’t directly […]

 Continue reading I’LL SHOW YOU NOT TELLING (something I read somewheres)

 Today I will be in a car heading to the Olde City New Blood convention in St. Augustine, Fl so I apologize in advance that I will not be getting back here to any comments until later in the day, possibly in the late evening.